Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Playing With Poetry/Playing With Poetry.md

 Walking in the Way, one cries tears of blood.

-We journey through the underworld, so that others can walk through the fields.
+We journey through the underworld below, so that others can walk through the heavenly fields above.

 We cry the existential tears, so that others can laugh and play.

 We extend the Path into the Unknown, so that those who come after us can walk in a Way that has been illuminated.

-We pass the baton, to those brave souls destined for even greater things.
+We [[Pass The Flame]], to those brave souls destined for ever greater things.

 Bloodied, bruised, and betrayed, we rest in eternal peace with God.
 _____